joeleeofficial/joeleeofficial/README.md

 ### Hi There, I am Joe Lee

-I am a person who lived in earth.
-A person who learns on earth.
+I am "In" The Earth.

 - 🌱 I’m currently learning How To Code